Program Information and Degree Requirements

 OPTION ONE: THE FINAL COMPREHENSIVE EXAMINATION

-The final comprehensive examination is a three-hour essay exam that serves as a capstone of the 30-unit program of study.
+The final comprehensive examination is a three-hour closed-book essay exam that serves as a capstone of the 30-unit program of study.
 Students must have completed all program requirements or be enrolled in their final courses the semester they take the exam.
 Because students must be enrolled at the University in the semester the exam is taken, those who have finished their course work should enroll in GS 700 (see p.14).
 The comps usually take place on the Friday of the penultimate week of classes.

 Final Comprehensive Examination Areas of Study

 The comps test a candidate’s mastery of one of the nine following areas, which the candidate selects on the basis of intensive study, including course work at the graduate level.
 Students should be aware, however, that 600-level seminars are not survey courses, but typically involve in-depth studies in a portion of the subject named in the course title.
 For that reason, study beyond the primary and secondary material covered in 600-level seminars is necessary for the final comprehensive examination.
 Students are required to submit a bibliography of primary and secondary material demonstrating comprehensive knowledge of their area when they sign up for comps.
 The prompt for the bibliography will be distributed by the Graduate Advisor.
 The areas are: